-When a family or friend dies and leaves property to you, you will need to get a valuation of the property even if you aren’t selling it, in order to complete the HM Revenue & Customs Inheritance Tax form.
-You have to this before you can get a ‘grant of representation’, which means that you will have legal ownership of it.
+When a family or friend dies and leaves property to you, you will need to get a valuation of the property even if you aren’t selling it, in order to complete the Her Majesty’s Revenue and Customs (HMRC) Inheritance Tax form.
+You must obtain this before you can get a ‘grant of representation’, which means that you will have legal ownership of it.

 Why should I instruct a chartered surveyor to value the property?

-It’s heavily advised by HMRC to instruct a RICS approved chartered surveyor to carry out the valuation of the property for probate.
+It’s heavily advised by HMRC to instruct a Royal Institution of Chartered Surveyors (RICS) approved chartered surveyor to carry out the valuation of the property for probate.
 This means that the property will not be over-valued which could make it liable for inheritance tax.